Want Us To Contact You?

 Las Vegas Personal Injury Attorneys

-Have you suffered an injury or lost a loved one in a tragic accident in Las Vegas?
-Under Nevada law, if someone else’s negligent actions caused you harm, you have the right to pursue compensation for the damages they’ve caused.
+Personal injuries are specific types of torts that relate to negligence, product defects, car accidents, reckless conduct, and other segments of tort law.
+Personal injuries from an accident can be far-reaching, long-lasting, and negatively affect the whole family.
+If you’ve been injured due to someone else’s negligence, you may be able to recover compensation for your injuries.
 At the Law Offices of Michael I. Gowdey, we help personal injury victims get the medical treatment they need and the recovery they deserve.
 Our firm has built a strong reputation for putting the interests of our clients above all else, and we’re proud to say that individuals and families throughout Southern Nevada have entrusted us with their livelihoods for more than 25 years.

 Compassionate and Zealous Advocacy in Your Time of Need

-We know that you have a lot at stake, that’s why you won’t find us rushing to accept the first settlement offer from the insurance company.
-Lead personal injury attorney Michael Gowdey and his team devote the necessary time and resources to prepare your case as if it’s going to trial.
-This lets the insurance company know that we mean business and gives us leverage in negotiating for the maximum amount of compensation available under the law.
+We do not work for insurance companies; we work for our clients.
+That’s why you won’t find us rushing to accept the first settlement offer from the insurance company.
+Lead personal injury attorney Michael Gowdey and his team will handle the investigations, the paperwork, and the negotiations as if it’s going to trial.
+This lets the insurance company know that we mean business and gives us leverage to negotiate for the maximum amount of compensation available under the law.

 Get Peace of Mind Today.

 If you are concerned about the cost of hiring an attorney, don’t be.
-We enter into contingency fee agreements with our clients which means you don’t owe us a dime unless we obtain a favorable recovery or judgment on your behalf.
-If you would like to meet with us to discuss your case, we offer a free, no-obligation consultation.
-Schedule one today!
+Our contingency fee agreements make sure you don’t owe us a dime unless we obtain a favorable recovery or judgment for your benefit.
+If you would like to meet with us to discuss your case, we offer a free, no-obligation case analysis.
+Make an appointment today!

 Benefits of Hiring Our Personal Injury Lawyers:

-If you determine that we’re a good fit, we will immediately begin building a winning case so you can focus on your recovery.
+If you determine that we’re a good fit, we will immediately begin building your winning case, so you can focus on your recovery.
 You can count on us to:

-- investigate your accident — review police report, gather evidence and speak to witnesses to determine what happened and who was at fault
+- Investigate your accident—review the police report, collect evidence, and speak to witnesses to find out what happened and who is at fault.

-- calculate the true value of your claim factoring in long-term medical care and financial needs
+- Calculate the true value of your claim with consideration of the long-term medical care and financial needs that could be caused by the accident.

-- manage the insurance claims process — file the appropriate documents, submit a demand letter to negligent party’s insurance carrier
+- Manage the insurance claim process— File the appropriate documents and submit a demand letter to the negligent party’s insurance carrier.

-- negotiate an accident settlement for an amount that fully reimburses you
+- Negotiate an accident settlement for an amount that fully covers all of your losses and compensates you for the pain and suffering.

 Personal Injury Areas of Practice